AlexanderParker/git-cam/README.md

 Note: The Token limit refers to the model's output; a higher number means longer replies from the model.
 Models like Claude's 3.5 Haiku support an input context window of 200k tokens which this project assumes is more than enough for regular use-cases.

+## Pre-commit Hook Integration

+Git-cam automatically detects and integrates with pre-commit hooks when they're configured in your repository.
+It runs hooks manually before the review stage to provide better feedback and avoid duplicate execution.
+If hooks fail, you can choose to proceed anyway and git-cam will capture your reason for bypassing them, which may be included in the commit message for transparency.

 ## Git History Context

-Git-cam now includes recent commit history to provide better context for code reviews and commit messages.
+Git-cam includes recent commit history to provide better context for code reviews and commit messages.
 This helps Claude understand:

 - Recent development patterns
 - The evolution of files being modified